davidchesnut/sp-dev-docs/docs/add-ins/creating-sharepoint-add-ins-that-use-high-trust-authorization.md

 New-SPTrustedSecurityTokenIssuer -RegisteredIssuerName $fullIssuerIdentifier --other parameters omitted--
 ```

 Typically, the  `New-SPTrustedSecurityTokenIssuer` cmdlet is used in a script that performs other tasks to configure SharePoint for high-trust add-ins.
-For more information about such scripts and complete examples of the `New-SPTrustedSecurityTokenIssuer` cmdlet, see [High-trust configuration scripts for SharePoint 2013](high-trust-configuration-scripts-for-sharepoint-2013.md).
+For more information about such scripts and complete examples of the `New-SPTrustedSecurityTokenIssuer` cmdlet, see [High-trust configuration scripts for SharePoint](high-trust-configuration-scripts-for-sharepoint.md).